When to Take a Counter-Offer as a CS Engineer (And When to Walk) in 2026

 Five conditions where accepting a counter is defensible:

 1. The comp problem was the real problem, and only the comp problem.
 You like your manager, the technical work, the team, the growth path, and the culture.
 You went external specifically to establish market rate because internal comp calibration was running behind market.
+(If you are still early enough that recruiters are asking your number, how to handle the salary expectations question keeps you from anchoring yourself low before any counter is even on the table.)
 The outside offer confirmed the gap.
 The counter meets or beats the outside offer's total-comp number and refreshes your equity position.
 The underlying job remains the job you wanted.
 In this case, the counter is a market correction, and accepting it is rational.

 2. The outside offer's non-comp factors are worse than your current role's.
 Comp aside, the outside role has a lower growth ceiling, a less interesting technical problem, a weaker manager, or a culture you researched and found worse.
 If you would not take the outside offer at your current comp level, you should interrogate why you are considering it at the higher comp level.
 Comp matters, but it is one input, not the only one.